 Ethnographic information

-Watching a video film about the ancient crafts of the Bashkir people.
+Watching a video about the ancient crafts of the Bashkir people.

-Ancient crafts of the Bashkirs lasso isheu, etc.
+Ancient crafts of the Bashkirs Arkan Isheu, etc.

 2